Gutelvam/Best_vars_package/README.md

 The objective of this packege is to simplify the usage of methods to make feature selection.

-The Package **bestvars_pk** is a Python module for machine learning built based on top of sklearn feature_selection and is distributed under the  license.
+The Package **bestvarspk** is a Python module for machine learning built based on top of sklearn feature_selection and is distributed under the  license.

 The project was started in 2020 by Gutelvam as a Udacity Nanodegree of project.